Ughaz

-Ughaz (sometimes spelled Ugass, Ugas or Ougaz) is a traditional Somali title.
+Ughaz (sometimes spelled Ugaas, Ugas or Ougaz) is a traditional Somali title.
 It is primarily used by the Dir and Darod clans.

 Etymology

 According to Italian linguist Giorgio Banti, the term "Ughaz" is of Ethio-Semitic origin.
 However Djiboutian researcher, Ali Moussa Iye, states that the term "Ughaz" is composed of the two Somali terms "ul" and "gaas" meaning "the stick of the warrior’s chief".
 American archeologist, Julien Cooper, labeled "gas/gos" as a pan-Cushitic kinship root word with various reflexes such as "Ughaz" in Somali and "Gosa" in Burji.
 He later stated that this required further research.